Perennial salvias make wonderful garden plants. They come in a range of colours and forms and their flowers are a magnet for bees and butterflies.

 Petunia, astelia and ground ivy

 This short-term container display features Salvia nemorosa ‘Caradonna’ planted around contrasting strap-leaved astelia and underplanted with ground ivy and petunia.
-While all different shapes, the flowers are a similar colour, which is enhavced by the blue of the pot and the fresh green foliage.
+While all different shapes, the flowers are a similar colour, which is enhanced by the blue of the pot and the fresh green foliage.
 The overall appearance is of a very uniform look.
 As time wears on, the ground ivy and petunia will spill over the sides of the pot and the salvias will grow tall.
 By autumn the plants will have out-grown this pot.
 Simply replant them in the borders and create a fresh display next spring.

 This arresting combination contrasts the sumptuous, velvety purple flowers of Salvia ‘Amistad’ with delicate, simple pink heuchera flowers.
 Both the colour and form of each flower enhance the beauty of the other.